material-foundation/material-roboto-font-loader-ios/README.md

 ## Usage

-The Roboto Font Loader Component provides APIs for getting the Roboto Fonts.
-Consider using the Typography Component for font styles recomended by Material spec.
+The Roboto Font Loader provides APIs for getting the Roboto Fonts.
+Consider using the Typography Material Component for iOS font styles recommended by Material spec.

 ### Importing